In this article:

-- Cosmetic: Aloe vera is used as an ingredient of a wide variety of products including skin moisturizers, soaps, shampoos, sun lotions, makeup creams, perfumes, shaving creams, and other products.
+Aloe vera is used as an ingredient of a wide variety of products, including skin moisturizers, soaps, shampoos, sun lotions, makeup creams, perfumes, and shaving creams.

-- Pharmaceutical: Aloe topical gels and ointments are available as well as aloe oral tablets and capsules.
+Aloe topical gels and ointments are available, as well as aloe oral tablets and capsules.

 The clear gel is what is typically used in cosmetic products, whereas the bitter liquid (aloe latex) is what is added to juice drinks, oral tablets/capsules, and dental hygiene products such as toothpaste and mouthwash.

 Using fresh gel from aloe is recommended as many active ingredients deteriorate with storage.
 Its shelf life is relatively short when stored in the open air at room temperature.

 - Pure extracted aloe vera gel refrigerated without any added preservatives will last 3–4 days.

 - Storing the leaves in the refrigerator for a few days before extracting the gel prolongs their life.

 - Adding honey to the gel and then refrigerating it can increase its shelf life.

 - Freezing aloe vera gel in cubes allows you to use it as needed.